Image processing of the starry sky and obtaining the coordinates of the stars

 using Pkg; Pkg.add( [ "Images", "IndirectArrays", "ImageBinarization", "ImageContrastAdjustment", "ImageDraw", "ImageFiltering", "ImageMorphology", "FFTW", ], io=devnull )

-First of all - here is an abbreviated version of the code that we will get after all the tests.
+First of all, here is a shortened version of the code that we will receive after all the tests.

 using Images, ImageDraw, FileIO, FFTW, Statistics, IndirectArrays